 Reducing or Eliminating Ovarian Hyperstimulation Syndrome

 Ovation believes another advantage of freeze all embryos cycles is that they can dramatically lessen the patients’ risk of developing ovarian hyperstimulation syndrome (OHSS).
 OHSS is a side effect of the high hormone levels caused by fertility medication during an IVF stimulation cycle.
 Even though severe hyperstimulation is rare, it can be serious.
 OHSS can cause symptoms such as abdominal swelling, nausea and bloating, or more concerning symptoms, such as shortness of breath, blood clots, abdominal pain, vomiting and dehydration.

 Who Benefits from Freeze All Embryos Cycles?

 Any patient is a candidate for a freeze all embryos cycle, especially in light of the recent data described above.
 Patients who should definitely consider freeze all embryos cycles include:

-- patients who plan to have preimplantation genetic screening or diagnosis.
+- Patients who plan to have preimplantation genetic testing.

 Your physician will help you decide whether a fresh transfer or a freeze all embryos cycle is best course for you.
-Ovation Fertility will then work with your physician to help you achieve a successful conception, a healthy pregnancy and a beautiful baby.
+Ovation’s IVF laboratories and geneticists will then work with your physician to help you achieve a successful conception, a healthy pregnancy and a beautiful baby.
 Contact us for more information.